 The first version of our website was hosted on Squarespace.
 We built it in a week which was no mean feat.
-But that would have been impossible without the 24X7 support of Ivana and Drew from Squarespace tech support team.
-In real time they’d answer questions around the clock and make every interaction efficient, effective and even enjoyable.
+But that would have been impossible without the 24X7 support of Ivana and Drew from the Squarespace tech support team.
+In real time they’d answer questions around the clock and make every interaction productive and even enjoyable.
 In one instance after an hour of wrestling with a layout issue, I typed, “Ivana I give up.
 It’s too tough.
 I can’t.”

 Anthony Casalena built Squarespace because he wanted a better personal website for himself.
 Over the years, this lent itself to a culture obsessed with making it easy for “anybody” to create a really nice website.
 The reason Ivana and Drew do their job so well is because they know that’s what Squarespace is all about.
 That’s great culture.

 Front-line employees have massive impact in the way a brand touches people.
 Uber drivers, the Scootsy guys, customer support at Cleartrip ultimately define these brands.
 The best thing a startup can do for its brand is to invest in creating experiences that make people whip their phones out to tweet or instagram immediately.
 That’s great branding.

 In my opinion startup culture as we know it today wasn’t invented in Silicon Valley.
 Richard Branson was the original entrepreneur.
 His attitude, approach and style define Virgin, the original startup.
 As the company grew and diversified, it kept its edgy style and entrepreneurial energy and showed the world a new, and very effective way to do business.
 Branson’s thinking is simple: if you take care of your employees, they will take care of your customers.
 And whilst you can probably fake it till you make it a bit, authenticity is critical to culture.
 Branson made Virgin a great place to work that came out of a genuine statement against corporate hierarchy.